How memory works

 Also called 'working memory' or 'attention span', short-term memory is information that is only kept for the length of time you need to use it.
 Most people can usually keep about seven to nine letters, words or numbers in their mind at once.
 An example of your short-term memory working is remembering a telephone number while you dial.
 Because you only need this type of information for a short time your brain doesn’t store it.
 This type of information is easily forgotten unless we try to store it in our memory.

 Taken from our Memory leaflet.
-Order this leaflet from our online shop as part of our 'first five free' offer.
+Order this leaflet from our online shop as part of our 'first five free' offer, or download the pdf using the link below.